Sophia-G-Chan/MYTE/README.md

     - if there is time and functionality Deploy app
     - If there is extra time push to main and then crete further feature branches of future implementations.
 - ### Day 13 (Sept 22) **DEADLINE**: Scheduling cushion for last minute bug fixes

+### Milestone 2: Add accessibility features
+- allows the user to customize their to-do list

+### Milestone 3: Add larger goal/projects to get Journey view/projection
+- completing one tasks of a larger goal/project will show the percentage completed of the larger goal.

+### Milestone 4: Add AI integration
+- integrate AI model to help users move tasks if they are invited to meeting or task is taking longer
+- smart complete for tasks in a project, this might be allowing the user to create re-usable work flows that remember the tasks in a project so that when a user creates the same project again it knows what tasks are needed and dependent on each other.

+### Milestone 5: integrate data analysis
+- Research appropriate types of analysis that could be used such as a python library?
+- suggested durations based on tasks name

+### Milestone 6: add additional widgets
+- current time in calendar app
+- task management resources such as Pomodor timer, sort page
+- email notifications

+### Milestone 7: Collaboration
+- implement a feature to allow users to collaborate across different users the tasks

 ---